 What about mobile devices as an example?
 Are they one of our riches that keep us from truly falling in love with Jesus?
-Have a look at the chart below that was developed by Flurry Analytics given on their page U.S. Consumers Time-Spent on Mobile Crosses 5 Hours a Day.
+Americans spend more than 5 hours per day on their mobile phones.

 If we work or go to school, travel to and from work or school, sleep, prepare and eat three meals per day, get some exercise of some kind, do daily chores and household bookkeeping and spend time with loved ones, we pretty much use up twenty some hours per day.
 Now if we spend another five hours per day on our mobile devices, twenty-four hours disappear quickly, leaving no time for falling in love with Jesus.

 How can we possibly fall in love with Jesus unless we find time in daily prayer and worship, reading the Bible, attending church when the doors are open and witnessing to the lost?
 And there is the rub!
-Just like the rich young man, will we be willing to give up our "riches" , whatever they are, to truly fall in love with Jesus and obey His commandments, allowing us to be saved and to spend eternity with Him?
+Unlike the rich young man, will we be willing to give up our "riches" , whatever they are, to truly fall in love with Jesus and obey His commandments, allowing us to be saved and to spend eternity with Him?